 - Pension scheme

-Full time working week will be a 37 hour week, shifts will be between 07:00am and 19:00pm hours.
+Full time working week will be a 37 hour week, shifts will be completed between 07:00am and 19:00pm hours.

 BTP is an employer who cares about the impact we have on the environment and the wider challenges of climate change, and as such we are committed to reducing our carbon footprint and achieving Net Zero Carbon (NZC) through offsetting by 2035.